-Credits: -Evaluation and selection of beef, hogs, and sheep pre- and post-harvest for the production of human food with an emphasis on live and carcass value.
-Prerequisite(s): ASLH 3110 with a minimum grade of C.
+Evaluation and selection of beef, hogs, and sheep pre- and post-harvest for the production of human food with an emphasis on live and carcass value.
+Prerequisite(s): ASLH 3110 with a mi nized course is designed to offer students an opportunity to pursue study of a topic not covered in existing curriculum or to focus on a topic that lies beyond the prescribed curriculum appropriate to students' interests or employment opportunities.
+The scope and nature of the material are determined in consultation with the faculty sponsor.
+Prerequisite(s): Reserved for upperclassman and permission of the dean or department head.